-- 1. Students will not be permitted to enroll in more than 12 hours.
-(SAGU is not obligated to accept credits taken concurrently at other institutions during a student's probationary semester.) - Students will be required to comply with a probation contract which provides a plan for continued academic improvement.
+- Students will not be permitted to enroll in more than 14 hours.
+These hours include GES 0031.
+(SAGU is not obligated to accept credits taken concurrently at other institutions during a student's probationary semester.) - Students will be required to enroll in and complete a one (1) hour, Credit/No Credit (CR/ NC) course (GES 0031) through the SAGU Learning Center. - Students will be required to comply with a probation contract which provides a plan for continued academic improvement.